Indian Economy / Development Planning

 Government of India.
 The composition of NITI Aayog, which replaced Planning

-Commission, has Prime Minister as its chairman and the remaining members varied slightly.
-Functions of NITI Aayog are somewhat different because Planning
+Commission, has Prime Minister as its chairman and the remaining members are varied slightly from the Planning Commission.

 followed a bottom-up approach in accomplishing sustainable development goals and in improving cooperative federalism by promoting the State

-Governments to involve in the economic policy-making.
+Governments to involve in the economic planning.

 Composition of NITI Aayog

-- The Governing Council members are Chief Ministers of all the States and heads of the Union Territories.
+- The Governing Council members are the Chief Ministers of all the States and heads of the Union Territories.

 - Regional Councils members are the Chief Ministers of the States and heads of the Union Territories of particular regions.

-- There would be a Chief Executive Officer (CEO) (having the rank of a Secretary to Government of India) for looking after administration and
+- There would be a Chief Executive Officer (CEO) (having the rank of a Secretary to Government of India) for looking after

-there will be a Secretariat.
+administration and there will be a Secretariat.

-- There will be some special invitees, who are experts, specialists and practitioners having relevant
+- The structure of NITI Aayog will also have some special invitees, who are experts, specialists and practitioners having relevant

 domain knowledge in various fields and are nominated by Prime Minister.

 Functions of NITI Aayog

-- With the active participation of different States, NITI Aayog works out a common vision of national development strategies, priorities and sectors in the
+- With the active participation of different States, NITI Aayog works out a common vision of national development strategies, priorities and

-perspective of national objectives.
+sectors in the perspective of national objectives.

 - As NITI Aayog follows bottom-up approach, it tries to devise plans at the village level and aggregates them at higher levels of

-- One of the main functions of NITI Aayog is to promote cooperative federalism between the States and the Centre by accepting the fact that strong
+- One of the main functions of NITI Aayog is to promote cooperative federalism between the States and the Centre by accepting the fact

-States create a strong nation.
+that strong States create a strong nation.

-- When the economy progresses, it pays special attention for inclusive growth of all the sections of
+- One of the important role of NITI Aayog in Indian economy is to pay special attention for inclusive growth of all the sections of

 - When required, it ensures that the concerns of national security are integrated into the economic strategy and policy.

-- It is involved in designing policies and programmes and monitoring the advancement in their implementation and taking corrective actions and making
+- It is involved in designing policies and programmes and monitoring the advancement in their implementation and taking corrective

-innovative improvements if necessary, by taking regular feedbacks.
+actions and making innovative improvements if necessary, by taking regular feedbacks.

-- It gives advice and promotes partnerships between important stakeholders like Education and Policy Research Institutions, national and the
+- It gives advice and promotes partnerships between important stakeholders like Education and Policy Research Institutions, national

-international Think Tanks, etc.
+and the international Think Tanks, etc.

-- It creates an innovative, entrepreneurial and a knowledge based support system by collaborating different stakeholders like national and international
+- It creates an innovative, entrepreneurial and a knowledge based support system by collaborating different stakeholders like national and

-experts, specialists, practitioners and other relevant partners.
+international experts, specialists, practitioners and other relevant partners.

-- It will maintain a highest level Resource Centre which can act a repository of research on good governance and the best practices that are followed
+- It will maintain a highest level Resource Centre which can act a repository of research on good governance and the best practices

-in equitable and sustainable development and help in distributing them to the concerned stakeholders.
+that are followed in equitable and sustainable development and help in distributing them to the concerned stakeholders.

 - It will act as a platform for solving the issues between different departments and between different sectors for accelerating the

 - It focuses on capacity building and upgrading the required technology for implementation of developmental programmes and initiatives.

 - The composition of NITI Aayog is done in such a way that it can approach an issue in an all inclusive manner.
-Other functions of NITI Aayog are to
+Other functions of NITI Aayog

-continuously search for and undertake activities that are necessary to boost the execution of the developmental activities and
+are to continuously search for and undertake activities that are necessary to boost the execution of the developmental activities and